I'm going overseas for less than 6 months

 You'll need to let us know if you decide to stay overseas for 6 months or more as this will affect your interest-free loan entitlement and repayment obligations.

-We share information with New Zealand Customs
+We share information with other government agencies

 We share information with the New Zealand Customs Service to help us work out if you're a New Zealand-based or overseas-based borrower, and whether you qualify for an interest-free student loan.